 Access, evaluate, and use valid and reliable health information, products, services, and related resources.

-Gender, Sexual Orientation, and Sexual Health [3.6.GS]
+Sexual Health [5.6.SH]

 Identify characteristics of valid health information, products, and services related to human sexual and reproductive anatomy, puberty, and personal hygiene.
+[HE]

 Locate resources from home, school, and community that provide medically accurate sources of information about human sexual and reproductive anatomy, puberty, and personal hygiene.
+[HE]

-Use valid, reliable, and medically accurate resources (e.g., school nurse, doctor, digital resources, health teacher, community organizations) to find descriptions of the human reproductive systems, human sexual development, and the effects of hormones (e.g., romantic and sexual feelings, mood swings).
+Use valid, reliable, and medically accurate resources (e.g., school nurse, doctor, digital resources, health teacher, community organizations) to find information about the human reproductive systems, human sexual development, and the effects of hormones (e.g., romantic and sexual feelings, mood swings).
+[HE]

+Explain how gender identity and sexual orientation can vary in each individual.
+[HE]

-Define sexual intercourse, the range of ways pregnancy can occur, and valid and reliable resources for information or support related to these topics.
+Explain the relationship between sexual intercourse and human reproduction, the range of ways pregnancy can occur, and valid and reliable resources for information or support related to these topics.
+[HE]

 Identify parents, guardians, or other trusted adults (e.g., counselors and other health care professionals) whom students can ask questions about puberty and adolescent health issues (including abuse and neglect).
+[HE]

-Locate trusted adults from whom to get help if boundaries are being violated or one is being physically, emotionally, or sexually harassed or assaulted.
+Locate trusted adults (including parents/guardians) from whom to get help if boundaries are being violated or one is being physically, emotionally, or sexually harassed or assaulted.
+[HE]

 Practice 7: Self-Advocacy and Health Promotion.